pcmarts/Collab-Room-Telegram-App/docs/discovery/README.md

 ## Overview

 The Discovery System presents users with a feed of collaboration cards that they can swipe through, similar to popular dating apps.
-Each card represents a collaboration opportunity created by another user.
+Each card represents either a collaboration opportunity created by another user or a potential match (a user who has already swiped right on one of your collaborations).

 ## Components

 The Discovery System consists of the following key components:

-1. **Discovery Feed**: Frontend component that displays collaboration cards to users
+1. **Discovery Feed**: Frontend component that displays collaboration cards and potential matches to users
 2. **Collaboration Filtering**: Backend logic that determines which collaborations to show
 3. **User Preferences**: Settings that allow users to customize their discovery experience
-4. **Swiping Mechanism**: Interface for users to accept or reject collaboration opportunities
+4. **Swiping Mechanism**: Interface for users to accept or reject collaboration opportunities or potential matches
+5. **Bidirectional Matching**: System that connects users who show mutual interest in collaborating

 ## Filtering Logic